 We trust officials are conducting a thorough investigation to provide answers to grief-stricken families.
 We hope victims’ families and survivors who went through an extremely traumatic experience receive the counseling and support they need.

-Our personal injury lawyers are closely following the investigation.
+Our California personal injury lawyers are closely following the investigation.
 We will do everything in our power to ensure that injured victims and families of victims get justice and maximum compensation for the injuries and losses they have sustained.
-If you or someone you love has been affected by this tragedy, please contact our office toll-free at 1-800-561-4887 to obtain more information about pursuing your legal rights.
+If you or someone you love has been affected by this tragedy, please get in touch with our office toll-free at 1-800-561-4887 to obtain more information about pursuing your legal rights.